GwydionJon/Orca_script_manager/docs/source/explanation/explanation.rst

 To make this program as efficient as possible the following cost considerations were made:

 - Running the actual calculations is the most expensive part of the program.
-  This makes it feasible to have the python script wait for most of its run time and only check occasionally for finished jobs.
+  As a result, the python script will wait for most of its run time and only check occasionally for finished jobs.
-  As the jobs will very in their run time it is unlikely that a sufficiently large amount would finish simultaneously to notably affect overall performance.
 - The python part of this program is usually run on the login node of the cluster.
   This node is not designed to run heavy calculations and can be slow to respond to user input.
   To minimize the time spent on the login node, the program is designed to only run the minimum amount of code on the login node.
-  This is done by submitting all calculations to the slurm server and then only checking the status of the jobs on the login node.
-  This way the login node is only used to check the status of the jobs and submit new jobs.
+  This is done by submitting all calculations to the slurm workload manager and only use the login node to check the status of running jobs and submit new ones.
-- To further reduce impact on the login note this program is running sequentially, thus checking all jobs in a loop on a single core and idling for most of its run time.
+- To further reduce impact on the login node this program is running sequentially, thus checking all jobs in a loop on a single core and idling for most of its run time.
-  This should allow the node to schedule other task in between the checks.

 Automatic resource allocation
 ------------------------------
-To further improve efficiency for larger datasets an automatic resource allocation scheme was implemented based on results from a benchmark over multiple molecules and calculation methods.
+To further improve efficiency for the generation of larger datasets, an automatic resource allocation scheme was implemented based on results from a benchmark over multiple molecules and calculation methods.
-In this benchmark the same calculations were performed with different number of utilized cores to see if more cores are actually beneficial.
+In this benchmark the same calculations were performed with different number of cores per job to see if the useage of more cores in parallel is actually beneficial.

 A good representation of the results can be seen in the following graph: